KangBK0120/CAM/README.md

 # CAM

+## Log
+2018/05/24 Fix some errors in the codes, and try to reflex pytorch 0.4.0

 Implementation of Learning Deep Features for Discriminative Localization([arxiv](https://arxiv.org/pdf/1512.04150.pdf))

 I used custom model with Global Average Pooling and Convolution(No FC).